jobinau/pg_gather/README.md

    `pg_gather` works seamlessly with AWS RDS, Azure Database for PostgreSQL, Google Cloud SQL, on-premises PostgreSQL, and more.

    !!! note
-      For details about Heroku, AWS Aurora, Docker and Kubernetes support see the [Notes section](#notes).
+      For details about Heroku, AWS Aurora, Docker and Kubernetes support see [additional details](#additional-details).

 8. **Resilient by design**